spjy/jotted-topics/ee.md

 | -------- | -------- | ------------------------------------- |
 | v        | volt (V) | $\displaystyle \frac{\text{newton} \cdot \text{meter}}{\text{second}} \text{}$ |

-Voltage is the potential difference between two points and is reepreseented as the variable $v$.
+Voltage is the potential difference between two points and is represented as the variable $v$.
 In other words, it is the energy required to move from one point $a$ to another point $b$.
 Its unit of measurement is denoted as volts (V).
-A volt is equivilent to a $\text{joule / coulomb}$ or a $\text{newton} \cdot \text{meter / coulomb}$.
+A volt is equivalent to a $\text{joule / coulomb}$ or a $\text{newton} \cdot \text{meter / coulomb}$.
 Voltage is denoted as change in work over the change in charge:

 $$v_{ab} = \frac{dw}{dq}$$